dluffy121/OpenGLRenderer/README.md

 5. Attaching Components to it, like

     - Renderer \- uses Vertex Coordinates, Texture Coordinates, and Triangle Indices to render objects
-    - Camera \- inturn used by GLFW Window to generate proper
+    - Camera \- inturn used by GLFW Window to generate proper MVP for each rendered objects

 <!-- 5.
 Using Transforms to change Position, Rotation and Scale of GameVastu -->